 This recipe is free of refined sugar, and it’s super simple.
 Blackberries are pretty firm, and don’t release a ton of liquid when you cook them, so if you use a different berry, you may need to increase the amount of chia seeds.
 Feel free to adjust the amount of maple syrup to your taste!
 If you have a batch of really sweet berries, you may be able to reduce the amount of sweetener.

 - 3 Tablespoons chia seeds

-- Bring to a boil, then boil for one minute.
+Bring to a boil, then boil for one minute.
 Reduce heat to low and add the chia seeds.
 Stir to combine.
 (If you hate blackberry seeds, you will want to strain the fruit mixture with a fine mesh sieve before you add the chia seeds).

 It’s pretty amazing how the chia seeds really thicken up the blackberries.
-The flavor of the berries really shine in this simple recipe.
-It’s so nice to make a low sugar jam without pectin or other additives.
+The flavor of the berries really shine in this simple recipe – it’s a great addition to your summer breakfasts or brunches!